Are all workers “knowledge workers”? New Economy knowledge workers - Part 1

 The idea of knowledge workers stemmed from the old-fashioned practice of getting knowledge from an apprenticeship.
 If you wanted to be a bookkeeper, you needed to apprentice with a bookkeeper; if you wanted to be a manager, you needed to apprentice with a manager.
 What gave people the power to be knowledge workers was the specific knowledge they gained from their apprenticeships.
 That practice has taken modern shifts through college learning and internships, with people gaining the specific skills they need in professional, university, and vocational training that translates directly to the workplace.”

 The OEDC definition of the knowledge worker incorporates both knowledge learned in the halls of academia and knowledge learned on the job.
 Soft skills are also important in the New Economy work place.
-WikiJob provides a good overview soft skills and help to build on and expand the knowledge regarding what are soft skills?
+WikiJob provides a good overview of soft skills and helps build on and expand the knowledge regarding soft skills.
 As well as why is it important to have soft skills.
 WikiJob states: